On the fixed points of the Ruelle operator: Mean ergodicity in holomorphic dynamics

 \begin{corollary} If $f=\sum c_i \chi_{A_i}$ where the $A_i$ are distinct measurable sets, then $f$ is a fixed point of the Ruelle operator if and only if $c_i=0$ for all $i.$ \end{corollary}

-Let us note that for any closed set $K$ in $\bar{\C}$ the space $H(K)$ always contains a non regular function, even in the case when $K$ has zero Lebesgue measure.
+Let us show that for any infinite closed set $K$ in $\overline{\C}$, the space $H(K)$ always contains a non-regular function, even in the case when $K$ has zero Lebesgue measure.
 On the other hand $H(K)$ contains characteristic functions if and only if $K$ has positive measure.
-Nevertheless, by Theorem \ref{thm.regularfixed}, if the postcritical set has measure zero then any fixed point of the Ruelle operator is necessarily a regular function.
-In general, we conjecture that any fixed point of the Ruelle operator is necessarily a regular function.
+Nevertheless, by Lemma \ref{lemma.dichotomy}, Proposition \ref{prop.invariantmeasure} and Theorem \ref{th.MeanErg.1}, if the postcritical set has measure zero then any fixed point of the Ruelle operator is necessarily a regular function.
+In general we conjecture that any fixed point of the Ruelle operator is necessarily a regular function.
 In the last section we will discuss the existence of fixed points when the postcritical set has positive measure.